codefresh-io/cf-errors/README.md

 var error = new CFError({name: "ErrorType"}, "my error name");
 ```

-## Extending an already existing error
+## Extending an already existing error will also chain their stacks
 ```javascript
 var extendedError = new CFError({
     message: `extended error message`,